 There’s gold in them thar hills.
 Or at least there used to be.

-Shortly after the settlers arrived gold was discovered in creeks and cracks all around, and life got busy as the gold miners flooded in.
-They came from all over the world to try their luck, set up camp for a while and livened up the area.
+In the 1860s someone discovered gold in the creeks and cracks all around Garston.
+Life got busy when the gold miners flooded in.
+They came from all over the world to try their luck in the Upper Mataura Valley and the next-door Nokomai and Nevis valleys.

 The Vital Rail Link